neosubhamoy/neosubhamoy-portfolio/README.md

 ### 📝 License & Usage

-Subhamoy Biswas - Portfolio Website is a Fully Open Sourced Project licensed under MIT License.
-Anyone can view, modify, use (personal and commercial) or distribute it's sources without any attribution and extra permissions.
+Subhamoy Biswas - Portfolio Website is a Fully Open Sourced Project licensed under MIT License but still some parts of this website are not allowed to use or distribute without proper permission or attribution.
+All the contents (eg: informations, blog posts, articles) published in this website and the visual components (eg: layout, design, animations, images, videos, graphics) used in this website are not covered under the MIT License and requires special permission to be used.
+Using these without prior permission will cause legal actions.

 **🌟 Liked this project?
 Please consider giving it a star to show me your appreciation.**
 <br></br>